stonybrook-lin539/main/source/main/02_ngrams_linguistics/03_positive_grammars.md

 ## ...and back: Translating between positive and negative grammars

 We now have two different kinds of $n$-gram grammars: positive grammars, and negative grammars.
-The latter fall into two subtypes, fixed and mixed, but as we have already proved those two are equivalent in the sense that one can freely translate between the two.
+The latter actually span two subtypes, fixed negative grammars and mixed negative grammars, but as we have already proved those two are equivalent in the sense that one can freely translate between them.
 The same is in fact true for positive and negative grammars.

 The idea is very simple.